December 14, 2022 —

-Marisa serves as an on-camera correspondent/pop culture expert for the REELZ network’s latest entertainment news shows, “Us Weekly’s Famous Feuds” and “Broke and Famous,” where she has appeared on multiple episodes discussing artists like Johnny Depp, 50 Cent, Axl Rose, Dave Grohl and the late Kurt Cobain.
+On TV, Sullivan served as a correspondent/pop culture expert for the REELZ network’s entertainment news shows, Us Weekly’s Famous Feuds and Broke and Famous, where she has appeared on multiple episodes discussing artists like Johnny Depp, 50 Cent, Axl Rose, Dave Grohl and the late Kurt Cobain.

-Not a stranger to REELZ, Marisa also co-starred in the glamorous docu-series “Mansion Hunters” on the network.
+Not a stranger to REELZ, Sullivan also co-starred in the glamorous docu-series Mansion Hunters on the network.
 The 9-episode series — which Sullivan also helped cast and produce — revolved around the agency IMAGE LOCATIONS, INC. who represent the swanky mansions used in TV, film and photo shoots.
 Sullivan, who has worked as a booking agent, location manager and PR Director for the company over the years, has managed countless high profile locations for publications/clients such as Vogue, Vanity Fair and Dior, where she observed many world-renown photographers like Mario Testino and Ellen von Unwerth, who most certainly helped shape Sullivan’s artistic eye.

-Marisa has appeared on many other TV networks, for shows like “The Soup” on E! and Showtime’s “The Real L Word.”
-Marisa even got kicked off of “The Howard Stern Show” back in the day.
+Sullivan has appeared on many other TV networks, for shows like The Soup on E! and Showtime’s The Real L Word.
+Marisa even got kicked off of The Howard Stern Show back in the day.
 Yes, she is the female Hunter S. Thompson … or at least thinks she is!

-The one-woman entertainment machine received her first film producer credit on the soon-to-be released documentary “Twilight: The Story of Hope” which tackles the terrifying reality of human trafficking.
+The one-woman entertainment machine received her first film producer credit on a documentary called Twilight: The Story of Hope which tackles the terrifying reality of human trafficking.
 The film features music from Faith Evans, Brian McKnight, Matt Goss, Eric Benet and many others who aim to educate people worldwide on this horrific epidemic.
-Artists like Justin Bieber and Nikki Sixx have lent their support to help promote the film, thanks to Marisa’s PR finesse.
+Artists like Justin Bieber and Nikki Sixx have lent their support to help promote the film, thanks to Sullivan’s PR finesse.

-Marisa has played everything from a nun to a hooker on the stage and screen.
-She starred in the award-winning indie feature comedy “Come Together” and shared an intimate scene with the late legend Peter Fonda in “Japan,” starring Shane Brolly.
+Sullivan has played everything from a nun to a hooker on the stage and screen.
+She starred in the award-winning indie feature comedy Come Together and shared an intimate scene with the late legend Peter Fonda in Japan, starring Shane Brolly from Underworld.

-Sullivan just wrapped up the music flick “I’ll Be Around,” playing a punk rocker named Rita.
-Backstage magazine featured Marisa as their actor of the week in the June 29, 2018 issue, where she discusses the film.
-The indie feature won Best Independent Film at the 2020 Hollywood Reel Independent Film Festival, also nominated for Best Picture along with “Dark Foe” with Selma Blair, the Elijah Wood-produced “Daniel Isn’t Real” and “The Lighthouse” with Willem Dafoe and Robert Pattinson, which won an Oscar.
-“I’ll Be Around” was also a selection at the 21st San Francisco Independent Film Festival.
+Just ahead of the pandemic, Sullivan wrapped up the music flick I’ll Be Around, playing a punk rocker named Rita.
+Backstage magazine featured Sullivan as their actor of the week in the June 29, 2018 issue, where she discussed landing the role.
+The indie feature won Best Independent Film at the 2020 Hollywood Reel Independent Film Festival, also nominated for Best Picture along with “Dark Foe” with Selma Blair, the Elijah Wood-produced Daniel Isn’t Real and The Lighthouse with Willem Dafoe and Robert Pattinson, which won an Oscar.
+Additionally, I’ll Be Around was a selection at the 21st San Francisco Independent Film Festival.

-On stage in L.A., Marisa recently joined the 2020 season cast of “TMI Hollywood,” a sketch comedy group performing weekly at The Hudson Theatres.
-She was also just nominated for Best Lead Actress in a Play for her highly comedic role in “The Absurdity of Sex” by Paul Storiale, which she performed in late 2019 at the Sherry Theatre in the NoHo Arts District.
+On stage in L.A., Sullivan joined the 2020 season cast of TMI Hollywood, a sketch comedy group performing weekly at The Hudson Theatres.
+She was also nominated that year for Best Lead Actress in a Play for her highly comedic role in The Absurdity of Sex by Paul Storiale, which she performed in late 2019 at the Sherry Theatre in the NoHo Arts District.

-For voiceover work, Marisa played a White House Intern in the animated short Punky Pets: Playing Party Politics which screened at Cannes several years back.
+For voiceover work, Sullivan played a White House Intern in the animated short Punky Pets: Playing Party Politics which screened at Cannes several years back.
 She also recently voiced the Marilyn Monroe character “Ava Michaels” (and shrink Dr. Mathers) in the audio courtroom drama, Deliberations: Season 3, a top-rated podcast on Audioboom that was based on the starlet’s death, a fictionalized account of her potential murder.

-Marisa is a music fanatic, has managed many artists, and when she’s not interviewing legends like Slash at his home, she spends her free time traveling and hobnobbing backstage at rock shows, leaving a memorable impression wherever she may roam.
+Marisa Sullivan is a music fanatic, has managed many artists, and when she’s not interviewing legends like Slash at his home, she spends her free time traveling and hobnobbing backstage at rock shows, leaving a memorable impression wherever she may roam.